-For this Report, the main emissions, concentration and land use scenarios considered are a subset of scenarios recently developed using the Shared Socioeconomic Pathways framework (SSPs) (Riahi et al., 2017; see Section 1.6.1.1 and Cross-Chapter Box 1.4).
+For this Report, the main emissions, concentration and land-use scenarios considered are a subset of scenarios recently developed using the Shared Socio-economic Pathways framework (SSPs; Section 1.6.1.1 and Cross-Chapter Box 1.4; Riahi et al., 2017).
 Initially, the term ‘SSP’ described five broad narratives of future socio-economic development only (O’Neill et al., 2014).
-However, at least in the WGI community, the term ‘SSP scenario’ is now more widely used to refer directly to future emission and concentration scenarios that result from combining these socio-economic development pathways with climate change mitigation assumptions.
-These are assessed in detail in WGIII (WGIII, Chapter 3; Cross-Chapter Box 1.4, Table 1).
+However, at least in the WGI community, the term ‘SSP scenario’ is now more widely used to refer directly to future emissions and concentration scenarios that result from combining these socio-economic development pathways with climate change mitigation assumptions.
+These are assessed in detail in WGIII (AR6 WGIII Chapter 3) and in Cross-Chapter Box 1.4, Table 1 in this chapter.